Trade Promotions in the Nordics

 3. Executing trade promotion in collaboration with a retailer

-Doing perfect trade promotion plans is not enough, you also need to convince the retailers and stores on your approach.
+Doing perfect trade promotion plans is not enough, you also need to convince retailers and stores about your approach.
 Two thirds of the FMCG companies struggled with getting retailers committed to their promotional plans.
 In most cases the issue was lack of time: creating convincing fact-based argumentation would have required too much manual work.

 Even if the overall goal for FMCG companies and retailers is to sell products, the objectives of trade promotions are not always aligned.
 As a brand owner you might feel that your products are too often included in campaigns just to create traffic to the retailer’s stores.
 Or retailer is pushing for routine items only to get better prices.
 Sometimes the promoted price point might be too low and impact the price image of your product.
 With fact-based argumentation you could demonstrate to the retailer that their requests are not necessarily providing the best value even for themselves.

 In this area we saw a lot of variation across the Nordic countries.
-In Denmark the pressure from retailers was strongest leaving FMCG companies to struggle in finding a decent level of baseline sales without promotions.
+In Denmark the pressure from retailers was the strongest leaving FMCG companies to struggle in finding a decent level of baseline sales without promotions.
 In Sweden the FMCG companies emphasized how challenging it was to cut down unprofitable promotions, since retailers do not want to lose their campaign fees.
-And in Finland the discussions at certain product categories focused too much on price and trade terms, leaving very little room for shopper-centric activity planning.
+Meanwhile in Finland, the discussions at certain product categories focused too much on price and trade terms, leaving very little room for shopper-centric activity planning.